landmann/tips-and-tricks/README.md

 If you're using **PyCharm**, go to Settings -> Project -> Project Interpreter -> Docker -> Image Name: {YOUR IMAGE}

+### Some more helpful Docker commands

+* Use `docker ps` to get the name of the existing containers.
+* Use the command `docker exec -it <container name> /bin/bash` to get a bash shell in the container

 # ZSH Installation